MacLemon/mlbackup/README.txt

 Installation:
 --------------------------------------------------------------------------------
-See INSTALL on how to install all the necessary files to use MacLemon backup.
+See INSTALL on how to install all the necessary files to use mlbackup.

 Usage: